data-intuitive/viash_docs/index.md

 nav_order: 1
 ---

+# Introduction

-Viash is a spec and a tool for defining execution contexts and converting execution instructions to concrete instantiations.
+viash is a spec and a tool for defining execution contexts and converting execution instructions to concrete instantiations.

 ## Toward Building Blocks of Processing